Publish Novellas 5 May 2021

 A sweepstakes award letter is in the mailbox along with a new travel magazine and a credit card bill.
 He flips through some magazine photos of Thailand while eating Tom Yum Goong.

 Then Jayson opens the sweepstakes envelope, expecting it to be junk mail.
 Trying to restrain excitement, it looks like he has won a trip.
 Photos of Kokomo Private Island resort are enticing.

 Jayson examines the details while biting a piece of shrimp with chopsticks.
 The letter says that he qualifies for a 1-week, all-inclusive Fijian resort vacation.
-There is no cost for airfare to and from the island, breakfast buffet, luau, nightly entertainment, or accommodations
+There is no cost for airfare to and from the island.
+Breakfast buffet, luau, nightly entertainment, and accommodations are all included.

-His heart is racing as it does when he takes a plane up in the air.
+His heart is racing as it does when he flies a plane through the clouds.
 Just for fun, he uses his new smartwatch to check his heart rate.
 All is fine.

 “It looks like I’ll be canceling flying lessons next week!” he says gleefully out loud to an empty room.

-Jayson is so excited that he phones Chad right away to say, “For my lesson next week, I will be flying over Fiji.”
+Jayson is so excited that he phones Chad right away to reveal, “For my lesson next week, I’ll be flying over Fiji.”
 He then fills Chad in on the details.